 This horror almost-classic has Christopher Lee and great atmosphere.
-Keep a sharp lookout for All Them Witches: they’re not easy to spot… if you’re as unobservant as Venetia Stevenson’s sexy grad student.
+Keep a sharp lookout for All Them Witches: they’re not easy to spot… especially if you’re as unobservant as Venetia Stevenson’s sexy grad student.
 Were she studying sharks, this girl would wrap herself in fresh meat and jump into the middle of a mess of ’em.

 The City of the Dead